biaslab/ForneyLab.jl/README.md

 using ForneyLab
 ```
 Once imported, one can create nodes and edges to build a factor graph.
 There are multiple types of nodes.
 One can use built-in node types, or one can define custom nodes.
 A node has one or more interfaces, which can be used to send/receive messages.
 An edge connects two interfaces of different nodes.
 Every interface can handle one or more message types.
 ForneyLab comes with a set of built-in message types, but you can also define your own.

+The demo directory contains some illustrative demos to get you started.

 Example
 -------